r1cebank/ohshit/README.md

 # shit happened

 When shit happened in your code.
+Please do not use.